-- Some of the water which parboiled the root vegetables for roasting earlier - now cooled
+- Some of the water which parboiled the potatoes and parsnips ready for roasting - now cooled.

 Quantities of ingredients

-I tend to make my gravy rather by guesswork in the knowledge that there will be time to add more flour if the gravy isn't thick enough or more water if it's too thick.
-Similarly I can add more dripping if the taste isn't strong enough.
+I tend to make my gravy rather by guesswork in the knowledge that I can always add more flour if the gravy isn't thick enough, more water if it's too thick and more dripping if the taste isn't strong enough.
 I do, though, stick to the guideline of one beef stock cube for two people.

-My method for making gravy still gives the good old fashioned taste, but it frees me from having to do several jobs at once at serving time.
+My method for making gravy still gives the good old-fashioned taste, but frees me from having to do several jobs at once at serving time.
 I make it in advance at the start of preparing the main meal and just heat it up for serving.

-If it appears from what follows that there are a lot of steps, this is not the case as most are just what you have to do anyway when cooking a roast.
-The significant difference in the order of doing them.
+If it appears from what follows that there are a lot of steps, this is not the case as most are just what you have to do anyway for a home-made roast meal.
+The significant difference is in the order of the steps.

 Parboil the root vegetables.
 This serves two purposes.
 Parboiled root vegetables, once cooled, crisp better during the roasting and the water from the parboiling makes a stock for the gravy.
-(The parboiling has to be done some time in advance anyway because vegetables can take an hour or more to roast.
-Try to include parsnips as well as potatoes as roast parsnips have a wonderful taste and give some of their taste to the water in which they are parboiled.
+(The parboiling has to be done some time ahead because root vegetables can take an hour or more to roast crisply.)
+Try to include parsnips as well as potatoes because roast parsnips have a delicious taste and give some of it to the water in which they are parboiled.
 (Don't be misled by the taste of boiled parsnips which is quite different.)
-Save the water for the gravy and allow it to cool to room temperature.
+Save the water for stock and allow it to cool to room temperature.

 Provided that the saucepan is wide enough, you can go at the lumps and give them a good squash until you have a smooth paste.
-A flat bottomed wooden spatula is particularly effective for the squashing and later the stirring.
+A straight edged wooden spatula is ideal for the squashing and later for the stirring.

 Add the cooled water from parboiling the vegetables.

 Sprinkle in the beef stock cube and a good lump of dripping and bring to the boil stirring all the time until the liquid thickens.
-Using a flat bottomed wooden spatula and stirring with a scraping motion prevents sticking and burning at the bottom of the saucepan.
+Using a straight-bottomed wooden spatula and stirring with a scraping motion prevents sticking and burning at the bottom of the saucepan.

 When thickened, the gravy is ready for the table, but as it has been prepared in advance, it must be removed from the heat until close to serving time.

-A few minutes before serving, reheat the gravy in the saucepan, stirring occasionally with the flat bottom wooden spatula.
+A few minutes before serving, reheat the gravy gently in the saucepan, stirring occasionally with the wooden spatula.
 The best way to stir is to keep the spatula scraping the bottom of the saucepan as this prevents burning onto the bottom of the saucepan.